mmikowski/mmikowski.github.io/_posts/2015-10-22-git-cross-origin.md

 ### Why not just use pull-requests?

-Atomic **Github** pull-requests that can be resolved from the web interface are always preferred if possible.
+Atomic pull-requests that can be resolved from the **GitHub** web interface are always preferred if possible.
 However, sometimes circumstances require more nuanced merging, and this is where having remote repositories for each branch is very, very handy.